Discontinuities cause essential spectrum on surfaces: Discussion of the proper discontinuity assumptions

 \subsection{Assumption \ref{it:A0}}

-In general, if the map has no discontinuity (or is Markov) and is \(\cC^r\) then the essential spectral radius can be made rather small~\cite{CI91,GL03}.
-Consequently some assumption like \ref{it:A0} is required.
+In general, if the map has no discontinuity (or is Markov) and is \(\cC^r\) then the essential spectral radius can be made smaller and smaller for bigger and bigger $r$ (see e.g. \cite{CI91,GL03}).
+Consequently some assumption like \ref{it:A0} is required to obtain a result such as Theorem \ref{thm:main}.

 Assumption \ref{it:A0} could be weakened to permit the higher dimensional version of the over-lapping mechanism which is seen in ``W-maps''~\cite[\S6]{Keller82} and unimodal expanding maps~\cite{BS08}.
-These exhibit behaviour typically seen with discontinuities whilst being continuous.
-It appears that the results obtained in this work would continue to hold for such a weakened assumption.
+These exhibit behaviour typically seen with discontinuities whilst being continuous.\footnote{The reason is that, since these maps preserve orientation on one side and reverse orientation on the other side, the push-forward of a smooth density will have jump discontinuities.} It appears that the results obtained in this work would continue to hold for such a weakened assumption.